-With 40 runners heading to post each year then it’s not really the kind of race you see the same horse winning – after all the last horse to win back-to-back Grand Nationals was the mighty Red Rum in the 1970’s.
-However, whereas we’ve not seen a repeat winner for over 40 years ,we have had an owner that’s won the race three times since 2005!
+With 40 runners heading to post each year, it’s not really the kind of race you see the same horse winning – after all the last horse to win back-to-back Grand Nationals before Tiger Roll was the mighty Red Rum in the 1970’s.
+However, whereas it took over 40 years to see a repeat winner, we’ve had an owner that’s won the race three times since 2005!

 His famous green and yellow quartered silks were worn by the 2005 winner – Hedgehunter, the 2011 hero Ballabriggs and most recently in 2015 by Many Clouds.
 All three were trained by different stables too as Mr Hemmings likes to spread his horses around.
 Hedgehunter was trained by Willie Mullins in Ireland, while Ballabriggs was for Donald McCain and Many Clouds gave trainer Oliver Sherwood his first Grand National winner.